Merlot vs Pinot noir - Health impact and Nutrition Comparison

 The origin of wine dates back to 6000 BC in the Caucasus region.
-According to archeologists the oldest winery ever found was in Areni, Armenia.
+According to archeologists, the oldest winery ever found was in Areni, Armenia.
 The Areni cave winery dates back to 6100 BC.

 Wine is a fundamental part of human culture and social gatherings.
 At some point in history, wine was considered a divine drink.
 In old Greek mythology, Dionysus was the god of wine.
 Similarly, in later Roman mythology, Bacchus was the god of wine.
-Wine was a very important aspect of nobility and religion in those cultures that temples were built for these gods.
+The wine was a very important aspect of nobility and religion in those cultures that temples were built for these gods.

 Difference in winemaking